garylirocks/quickrefs/azure-networking-dns.markdown

 # Non-authoritative answer:
 # 4.0.0.10.in-addr.arpa   name = vm-demo-001.internal.cloudapp.net.
 # 4.0.0.10.in-addr.arpa   name = vm-demo-001.example.private.

-# change hostname
-hostnamectl set-hostname vm-demo-001.newdomain.com
 ```

 - DNS IP is `168.63.129.16`, this is static, same in every vNet
 - The IP is assigned to NICs for DNS by the default Azure DHCP assignment
+  - If you update the DNS server setting of a vNet, you need to restart a VM for the change to take effect on the VM
 - The DNS zone is `.internal.cloudapp.net.`
 - Any VM created in the vNet is registered
 - The domain name is
   - Windows: computer name
   - Linux: hostname is the same as VM resource name by default ?
   - *Tested in Ubuntu, if you update VM hostname, the DNS record updates automatically*
-- DNS names can be assigned to both VMs and network interfaces
 - PTR queries return FQDNs of form
-  - `[vm].internal.cloudapp.net.`
+  - `[vm-name].internal.cloudapp.net.`
-  - `[vm].[privatednszonename].` (when private DNS zone linked to the vNet, and auto-registration enabled)
+  - `[vm-name].[privatednszonename].` (when private DNS zone linked to the vNet, and auto-registration enabled)
 - See here for client side DNS caching(`dnsmasq`) and retry configs: https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#dns-client-configuration

 Considerations: